AI for founders

 1. AI as your first hire 5 min

-Where AI genuinely saves a founder time — and the jobs you should never fully hand off.
+Where AI genuinely saves a founder time, plus the jobs you should never fully hand off.

 2. Research a market in an hour 6 min